Vaccination uptake

 Vaccines are one of the most important public health interventions, responsible for saving thousands of lives in the United States every year.
 Despite this, adult vaccination rates fall well below Healthy People 2020 targets, and the estimated economic burden of vaccine-preventable diseases among adults in the United States was about $9 billion in 2015 alone.

-Working with agency collaborators and delivery partners, OES has completed several randomized evaluations to test the impact of low-cost evidence-based program changes in improving vaccination uptake.
+Working with agency collaborators and delivery partners, OES has completed several randomized evaluations to evaluate the impact of low-cost evidence-based program changes in improving vaccination uptake.

-OES evaluations in this domain tested low-cost and behaviorally-informed interventions across a broad range of populations, including veterans, elderly adults, pregnant women, and schoolchildren.
+OES evaluations in this domain have evaluated low-cost and behaviorally-informed interventions across a broad range of populations, including veterans, elderly adults, pregnant women, and schoolchildren.
 These evaluations included large sample sizes, in many cases over 55,000 recipients, and used administrative data to measure vaccination uptake.

 Together, results of these evaluations suggest that behaviorally-informed direct communications can increase vaccination rates at scale but may have smaller, less reliable effects than the published literature suggests.
 Two of the individual evaluations yielded significant effects: Letter reminders to Medicare beneficiaries increased the probability of influenza vaccination in 2014, and postcard reminders to older Louisiana residents in October 2017 increased uptake of four recommended vaccinations.
 However, the increases in these evaluations ranged from 0.27 to 0.7 percentage points, smaller than effects observed in published papers with smaller samples.

-Starting in 2018, OES evaluations tested communications to providers rather than patients or intermediaries, with interventions including a change to a hospital’s electronic health record (EHR) vaccination bundling and clinical reminders.
+Starting in 2018, OES evaluations evaluated communications directed to providers rather than patients or intermediaries, with interventions including a change to a hospital’s electronic health record (EHR) vaccination bundling and clinical reminders.
 Some of this work is ongoing.

 In early 2021, OES developed lessons learned from the OES portfolio to inform the COVID-19 vaccination effort.